cloudify-cosmo/cloudify-stage/widgets/README.md

 ### Accessing Redux store

-There are few methods how you can access application Redux store from the widget:
+There are a few methods how you can access application Redux store from the widget:

 1. In functional components you can use `ReactRedux` global object which provides Redux hooks (see `ReactRedux` definition in